Air New England (1970–1981): Certification

+Notwithstanding the poor hand it was dealt by the CAB, ANE made things harder on itself.
+For instance, at New York LaGuardia Airport, it used the Marine Air Terminal, far from the main terminal, making connections to other carriers difficult – it provided a courtesy bus to move people between terminals, but noted it might take 45 minutes to arrive.
+Considering ANE was designed to be a regional feeder airline, and that in the regulated era interlining among CAB carriers was mandatory, the difficulty of making connections with ANE at LaGuardia was a big mistake.
+ANE was also asleep at the switch when deregulation was signed into law.
+It was a near-certainty this would make ANE's life harder, yet it failed to immediately apply to the CAB for increased subsidy.
+Established CAB practice was that subsidy changes dated from the day new rates were requested – no backdating.
+ANE didn't apply until months later, needlessly foregoing additional monies.
+It took the CAB to court to try to get that lost money, and lost.
+More generally, ANE seems to have had no serious plan for how to deal with deregulation.
+It did expand outside of New England, but such routes in the 1 October 1981 timetable, just before it died, have a random nature to them – Boston-to-Albany-to Rochester-to Cleveland-to Baltimore.
+There seems little rhyme or reason to these choices.

-Air New England shutdown on October 31, 1981, with 400 employees.
+Air New England shut down on October 31, 1981, with 400 employees.
 The company cited "intolerable financial losses" caused by competition, lack of federal subsidies, cumulative expenses, and a decrease in revenue caused by the contemporaneous strike by the air-traffic controllers' union, PATCO.
 ANE had been carrying close to 600,000 passengers a year in 1980.
 In 1981, it depended on $6.1 million in federal subsidies to cover operating costs.
 During its 12-year existence, the airline suffered only one serious incident/crash [cited below] and had one of the highest safety/reliability ratings of all American based airlines over that 12-year period."

+In September 1981, Wright Air Lines signed a tentative $10 million deal to purchase ANE.
+In the end, Wright walked away from ANE, with its owners doing the same, shutting Air New England on October 31, 1981.
+As an industry source noted, “Air New England didn't have anything to sell.”

 An on-demand charter operator named Air New England based in Fort Lauderdale, Florida, and Portland, Maine, has been operating since 2010.